JamiePike/UntargetedMetabolomics/docs/NovDec22_Log.md

 touch Extract-sig_features_0.05.csv
 # I then pasted teh data manually for them the MetaboAnalyst anova_posthoc.csv file.

-# extact columns command
+# extract columns command
 python ../../../bin/ExtractColumns.py Extract-sig_features_0.05.csv MetaboAnalyst_Input.csv > MetaboAnalyst_sig_features_0.05.csv
 ```

 I then edited the csv file so only one time point (corresponding to the dir) were present in the csv.

-I then uploaded the new csv which contains only the significant features for that time point to MetaboAnalyst, and repeated the initial anaylsis.
+I then uploaded the new csv which contains only the significant features for that time point to MetaboAnalyst, and repeated the initial analysis.

 ### Features of interest